-In our opinion, Sheridan School District No. 48J complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2021.
+In our opinion, except for the noncompliance described in the Basis for Qualified Opinions section of our report, Sheridan School District No. 48J complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on the Elementary and Secondary School Emergency Relief Fund for the year ended June 30, 2022.